Professor Bhama Ramkhelawon presents her views on creativity & thinking outside the box

 The left hemisphere (responsible for coordinating the right hand and right side of the body) is largely rational, logical and reductionist in its interpretation of the world.
 It’s the hemisphere mostly involved with vertical thinking.

 The right hemisphere (responsible for coordinating the left hand and left side of the body) is more lateral, intuitive, and creative in its approach to interpreting the world.
-It’s largely responsible for lateral thinking, flashes of insight and artistic or creative endeavor.
+It’s largely responsible for lateral thinking, flashes of insight and artistic or creative endeavour.

 Opening Your Mind